Skip to content

 Examples:

-clarity search "error connecting" --level error
+clarity search "connection failed" --level error

-clarity search "deployment" --name "ci" --case-sensitive
+clarity search "timeout" --name "api:*" --level error --case-sensitive

 Clear Command